 An easy way to remember the Kitchener stitch

 With the help of these 4 very simple rules you’ll easily remember the steps for the Kitchener stitch.
 In addition to stockinette, these rules apply for any knit and purl stitch combination such as 2 by 2 ribbing or seed stitch.
-With Kitchener stitch, you can create an invisible seam and it can be used for instance to close a toe of a sock or graft the ends of a headband together.

 1. The stitches are worked in pairs